Go back to school with the Training Fund

 The Training Fund Trustees, half of whom are from employers and half of whom are from the union, set up the Training Fund specifically to train members for in-demand healthcare career positions available with participating employers.
 Because healthcare delivery is changing so quickly, and the goal is to have people secure a job after completion of training, the list is updated by the Board regularly.
-You should discuss your situation with your Career and Education Navigator if a program you want to pursue is not on the approved academic programs list.
+You should discuss your situation with your Regional Education Navigator if a program you want to pursue is not on the approved academic programs list.

 Q: What expenses are covered by the Tuition Assistance (TA) Program?

 A: Tuition Assistance covers costs for all required courses in approved programs and their pre-requisite classes.
 This includes tuition and most required fees, and required and/or recommended books, software, and supplies.
 The Training Fund will also cover the cost of transcript evaluation fees, including international transcript evaluation.